 And the smell – it’s so powerful, so knock-you-over strong, that it’s positively arresting.

-In many ways, rosemary’s also something of a surprise, because it’s full of uses that are unordinary.
-I just caught a recipe for buttermilk and rosemary ice cream, for example; appetizing?
+In many ways, rosemary’s also something of a surprise, because it’s primed for many uses that are far from ordinary.
+I just found a recipe for buttermilk and rosemary ice cream, for example.
+But is this appetizing?

 Without trying it, you just won’t know.
-And that, essentially, is why you need to try this recipe.
-Rosemary cookies.
-Of all the things.
-Who would’ve thought to put a strong herb into a sable-style cookie?
+And that, essentially, is why you need to try this recipe for rosemary cookies, of all things.
+Who would’ve thought to put a strong and typically savory herb into a sable-style cookie?
 (Well, Martha Stewart, who else?)

 These cookies are fantastic.
-No, better than that, outstanding!
+No, better than that, they’re outstanding!
 No, near perfection!

 What they do especially well, beyond the sheer pleasure of their texture and perfect crunch as you bite in, is a subtle combination of both sweet and salty flavor.